 Josélia Neves has a PhD in Translation Studies, with a dissertation on Subtitling for the Deaf and the Hard of Hearing and carried out a post-doc, at the Imperial College of London, on inclusive communication in museums.
-She is now Associate Professor at the Translation and Interpreting Institute, Hamad bin Khalifa Univeristy, in Qatar, a position she has taken on after her being coordinating professor at the Instituto Politécnico de Leiria (IPLeiria),in Portugal.
+She is now Associate Dean for Social Engagement and Accessibility and Professor at the College of Humanities and Social Sciences, Hamad bin Khalifa Univeristy, in Qatar, a position she has taken on after her being coordinating professor at the Instituto Politécnico de Leiria (IPLeiria),in Portugal.